ACM-IGDTUW/Open-Source-Challenge/CONTRIBUTION.md

 ```sh
 node index.js
 ```
 This command is required to start the server.
 You can also run `npm start` instead.
+On successful start of the server, you should see a message `Events page running!
+Go to http://localhost:3000/ in your browser` in your terminal.

 * Now go to http://localhost:3000/ on your browser to see it running!